 I’ve featured as many non-agency jobs as I can.
 This means you can apply directly to the employer.
 There are some peachy roles around at the moment (that’s not the professional term, but check out the list – I think you’ll agree!).

-If you are looking for a good book to read related to communication, see my books page.
-It features the Amazon reading lists I’ve published every year since 2009 an includes books I’ve contributed to.
+If you are looking for a good book to read related to communication, see my article featuring 31 books to read to learn about Comms and PR It features the Amazon reading lists I’ve published every year since 2009 and includes books I’ve contributed to.

 First published on All Things IC 10 August 2014.
 Updated 2017.

 Great infographic!
 Could you say more about storytelling, particularly how it differentiates from intranet stories?
 Do you mean use storytelling in webinars, workshops, 121s, etc.?
 I’d also like to hear more about the “Ideas into Action” step.